 A lender could also ask you to provide financial projections.
 When you prepare these, remember that you must also mention the assumptions that you are making.
-For example, if you say that your sales will increase in the next year, you should be ready to explain how you plan to achieve this.
+For example, if you say that your sales will increase next year, you should be ready to explain how you plan to achieve this.

 7. Accounts Receivable Aging and Accounts Payable Aging

-Many B2B companies, supply goods or services to their customers on credit terms.
+Many B2B companies supply goods or services to their customers on credit terms.
 If your customers are slow to pay you, it will show up on your accounts receivable aging report.

 If your suppliers allow you generous credit terms, it is to your advantage.
 However, if you delay payments beyond the stipulated credit period regularly, it will reflect poorly on your company.

 8. Details of Your Other Loans

-Lenders know that the cash flows that your business generates will be used to repay the money that you have borrowed from different sources.
+Lenders know that you will use the cash flows that your business generates to repay the money that you have borrowed from different sources.
 If you have taken on a significant amount of debt, you may not be in a position to meet all your obligations.
 If they think that your debt burden is higher than you can handle, they are likely to turn your loan application down.

 9. Proof of Collateral

-You may be required to furnish real estate or other assets to secure your loan.
+The lender will require you to furnish real estate or other assets to secure your loan.
 Some lenders will consider your loan application only if you are in a position to provide collateral of sufficient value.
 Banks and other traditional lenders typically don’t advance unsecured loans.